itswadesh/svelte-commerce/README.md

 - Svelte Commerce is a storefront for your existing eCommerce.
 - It is possible to connect with any eCommerce backend
 - No need to make a big leap or invest huge amount.
 Just take this opend source project and attach to existing backend.
+- Advanced Frontend Platform for eCommerce based on Sveltekit

 ## To start Development